jediracer/stock-analysis/README.md

 ## Overview of Project
 ### Purpose
 - Create a VBA subroutine that allows the user to enter the year of data to be analyzed.
 Then collect and summarize stock data based on user input.
-Format the data to make it easier to read and use conditionals to color code results.
+Format the data and use conditionals to color code results making it easier for the user to read.
 Finally, add a timer and display the run time of the subroutine.
-- Refactor the subroutine performing the same tasks and display the run time of the refactored subroutine for comparison with the first subroutine.
+- Refactor the subroutine using different methods to archive the same results.
+Also, calculate and display the run time of the refactored subroutine for comparison with the first subroutine.
 ## Results
 ### Stock Performance
-- The over stock performance was better in 2017 vs. 2018.
+- The overall stock performance was better in 2017 vs. 2018.
 Only 1 of the tickers in 2017 did not have a positive return.
 Of the 12 tickers only 2 had a positive return in 2018.
-The over all best performing ticker is ENPH in 2017 and 2018 combined.
+The over all best performing ticker was ENPH in over the 2 year period.
 ### Script Comparison
-- The original subroutine used a single array and nested for loops.
+- The original subroutine used a single array (only to store the tickers), nested for loops and displayed the data as it was collected.
 ```
     Dim tickers(12) As String
         tickers(0) = "AY"